ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Responder: member of an OSCORE group that receives request messages from other members of the group.
 A responder may reply, by sending a response message to the requester which has sent the request message.

-* Monitor: member of an OSCORE group that is configured as responder and never sends response messages protected with Group OSCORE.
+* Monitor: member of an OSCORE group that is configured as a responder and never sends response messages protected with Group OSCORE.
 This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.

 * Signature verifier: entity external to the OSCORE group and intended to verify the signature of messages exchanged in the group that are protected with the group mode (see {{Sections 12.3, 7, and 7.5 of I-D.ietf-core-oscore-groupcomm}}).